What is defined as protected activity?

 Examples of Protected Concerted Activity

-The textbook example of protected concerted activity is a workers’ strike; however, a strike is not the only type of concerted activity that employees are allowed to engage in.
+The textbook example of a protected concerted activity is a workers’ strike; however, a strike is not the only type of concerted activity that employees are allowed to engage in.
 In fact, any protest, whether formal, informal, loud, quiet, large, small, noticeable, or private can be considered protected concerted activity.
 For example, a posted notice board voicing employee concerns or discussions about working conditions or pay can all be considered protected activities.

 One recent example that involves the use of modern technology can help illustrate the extent of the broad scope of Section 8 of the NLRA.
-Employees who send pictures of unsafe working conditions back and forth to each other on social media and discuss solutions to those problems are engaging in protected concerted activity.
+Employees who send pictures of unsafe working conditions back and forth to each other on social media and discuss solutions to those problems are engaging in a protected concerted activity.
 Similarly, gathering on social media and forming online groups on platforms such as Facebook to discuss workplace concerns is also considered protected activity.